GOLDROTSCHWARTZ Arthouse

 Reveries.
 Sometimes together, but mostly alone

-The unique work of Dutch artist Thea Vos is influenced by emotion.
+The unique work of Dutch artist Thea Vos is deeply influenced by emotion.

-Thea Vos`paintings have already been shown and exhibited across Europe and could be admired in our exhibition from September 1 - 30, 2020.
+Thea Vos' paintings have been exhibited across Europe and were featured in our exhibition from September 1–30, 2020.

 Annette Besgen - Spiegelungen.
 Schatten im Blick